provenstyle/tictactoe/README.md

     git checkout game1

     #Player 1
-    #Open the game.txt file
+    #Open the _gameTemplate.txt file
-    #Make your first move by entering a X in one of the squares
+    #Make your first move by entering an X in one of the squares
     #Check in your move and push to the server
     git status
     git diff